Table of Contents

 Before we get into these Power Moves, let’s look at how commercial insurance is designed.
 In the U.S., property and liability insurance is distributed in one of three ways:

 - Independent agency system

 Each system has its advantages.
 Embroker, for example, is an independent agency.
 We get access and negotiating prowess with several high quality carriers, which empowers us to tailor the best policies and premiums for our clients.
 A broker without exclusive representation of an insurance company means a broker that’s better positioned to represent the interests of their client.

 The direct writer and exclusive agency systems market insurance through salaried salespeople or commissioned agents who only sell the insurance policies of a single company.
 Farmers Group, Nationwide, and State Farm are examples.
 These systems tend to provide higher quality claims and risk control, but may not be as skilled or knowledgeable as independent agents.

 Keep in mind that an insurance agent is a legal agent of the insurance company and not the buyer.
 Conversely, independent agents are legal agents of the insured (you).

-If your company needs to minimize premiums, increase coverage, and expose gaps in your current policy, you’re best working with an independent broker with specific industry expertise.
+If your company needs to minimize premiums, increase coverage, and expose gaps in your current policy, it’s best to work with an independent broker with specific industry expertise.

 Your renewal date is quickly approaching.
 How do you know if you should keep working with your current broker?
 What value do they provide from the 10-20% commission they make off your yearly premium?